 To ensure that students do not cheat, each test is password-protected.
 You will get the passwords for your assignments from your local Distance Learning Advisor or Course Facilitator.
 If you do not know who that is, please call us immediately.

-You make take each assignment two times.
+You may take each assignment two times.
 However, you must score at least a 30% on a quiz or writing assignment to qualify for the second attempt, and for tests you will need to score at least a 40%.
-Before you take your second attempt, we highly recommend that you look at your first attempt, which you can access either by clicking on your usual quiz link.
+Before you take your second attempt, we highly recommend that you look at your first attempt, which you can access by clicking on your usual quiz link.
 We will do our best to leave clear feedback.
 If you have questions on the feedback or feel that your test has been misgraded, please call us immediately.

 We are averaging the grades of quizzes and tests with multiple attempts.
 This means that it will be critical for you to do as well as you can the first time -- so study hard!